rusulh/J124-Final-Project-Hadi/README.md

 5. Which age group had the highest birth rate nationally in 2017, and which had the lowest?

 ### Key Assumptions
+* All questions were addressed solely using the provided dataset.
+* The dataset covers a significant number of years to capture meaningful trends.
+The data for each age group is complete and representative.
+* Birth rates are calculated uniformly and consistently across all states.
+The dataset includes accurate and comprehensive birth rate data for all states in 2017.
+* Birth rates are calculated using the same methodology for all age groups.
+The dataset provides accurate and complete birth rate data for all age groups in 2017.